DoctorMcKay/node-tf2/README.md

 ### sortBackpack(sortType)

 Sorts your backpack. `sortType` is the ID of the type of sort you want.
-I don't know which sort type is which code, so you'll have to figure that out for yourself.
+0: No sort, 1: By rarity, 2: By type, 3: By class, 4: By slot, 5: By date

+### removeMakersMark(itemID)

+Removes the crafter's name.

 ### sendProfessorSpeks(steamID)